lqc/thinkcspy/source/functions.rst

       *At the end of the period you'll have R 14898.457083*

-  This is a bit messy with all these decimal places, but remember that Python doesn't understand that you're working with money: it just does the calculation to the best of its ability, without rounding.
-Later we'll show you how to format the string that is printed in such a way that it does get nicely rounded to two decimal places before printing.
+  This is a bit messy with all these decimal places, but remember that Python doesn't understand that we're working with money: it just does the calculation to the best of its ability, without rounding.
+Later we'll see how to format the string that is printed in such a way that it does get nicely rounded to two decimal places before printing.
 * The line `toInvest = float(input("How much do you want to invest?"))` also shows yet another example